PauseAI/pauseai-website/src/posts/sota.md

 - **Saying "I don't know"**.
 Virtually all Large Language Models have this problem of 'hallucination', making up information instead of saying it does not know.
 This might seem like a relatively minor shortcoming, but it's a very important one.
 It makes LLMs unreliable and strongly limits their applicability.
 - **Movement**.
 The [Atlas robot can walk, throw objects and do somersaults](https://www.youtube.com/watch?v=-e1_QhJ1EhQ), but it is still limited in its movements.
 Google's [RT-2](https://www.deepmind.com/blog/rt-2-new-model-translates-vision-and-language-into-action) can turn objectives into actions in the real world, like "move the cup to the wine bottle".

+## The endpoint

+As time progresses and capabilities improve, we move items from lower sections to the top section.
+When some specific [dangerous capabilities](/dangerous-capabilities) are achieved, AI will pose new risks.
+At some point, AI will outcompete every human in every metric imaginable.
+When we have built this superintelligence, [we will probably soon be dead](/ai-takeover).